Tangui-Gouirand/bluetoothctl-and-KS0085-Keyestudio-Smart-Home/README.md

 ### Start a connection

-Now is the time to log in using the mac address of the desired device:
+Now is the time to log in using the mac address of the desired device :

 ```bash
 [bluetooth]#connect 64:33:DB:92:B6:80